 Thailand remains politically stabel due to the fact that its under military governship.
 On a simplistic level the country is split between those who support the Shinawatra dynasty - the 'Red shirts', who are in the majority, rural based and in the north and those in the more traditional elements of society; military, judiciary, supporters of the Royal Family.
 This second group is broadly known as the 'Yellow Shirts' and whose power base is Bangkok.
 On 20 May 2014 the Army declared Martial law, followed by a full army take over on 22 May 2014.
-The military has kept delaying elections but in mid December it was announced that the parliamentary elections will be held in February but recently the date has been pushed back to 24 March 2019.
+The military has kept delaying elections but after months of delay the elections were held on 24 March 2019 but results may not be finally confirmed until May 2019.
 Expect increased political tension and some political raliies after a year or so of inactivity.
 The current military government is certainly more authoritarian, please check the FCO web site for latest information.

 Objective continues to be concerned over the continued threat of a terrorist attack against tourists in Thailand, a number of incidents have occurred, 4 local people were killed & 12 foreigners were wounded, in bomb attacks in Phuket and Hua Hin on 12 August 2016 & further attacks are expected.
 Whilst to date Islamist attacks have been generally confined to the southern provinces, intelligence assessments are warning of the threat of further attacks against the major cities and popular beach resorts.
 Objective would urge travellers to avoid very popular nightclubs and restaurants in the most popular beach resorts.
 The threat of terrorism by seperatists will remain in the 3 southern states, approx 60,000 Thai troops are deployed in this area and whilst attacks are directed against security forces tourist should adhere to FCO advice and avoid the area.
 A bomb in Bangkok on 17 Aug 2015 killed 20 people, no claim of responsibility has been made, initial suggesting is it maybe politically motivated and not by Islamist insurgents.